Travel

 • A signed Financial Affidavit Form (PDF, 296 KB)

-• This form will allow students' sponsor(s) to verify the specific amount they will sponsor for their studies at SF State.
+• This form will allow students' sponsor(s) to verify the specific amount they will sponsor for their studies at SFSU.

 • Proof of Finances